Reserve Deputy Program

 - Must be able to communicate effectively both verbally and in writing

-- Volunteer Reserve Deputy Job Application - Applications are currently NOT being accepted for the Chisago County Reserve Deputy Program.
+- Volunteer Reserve Deputy Job Application (PDF) - Applications are currently NOT being accepted for the Chisago County Reserve Deputy Program.
 When there is an opening in the division we will post on social media, this website, and local newspapers advertising the opening.

 - NOTE: Once an application window has closed the assessment process will begin.
 Those who pass the selection process and applicable background check will then complete the 10 week Reserve Deputy Academy.
 The Academy meets 4 to 5 hours once a week.